diem/website/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 ### Different types of resources

 For the VM to execute a transaction, the gas system needs to track the primary resources that are used by both the network and the VM.
-These fall into three resource "dimensions:" (1) the **computational cost** of executing the transaction itself; (2) the **network cost** of sending the transaction over the network; and finally (3) the **storage cost** of storing the data created and read during the transaction on the blockchain.
+These fall into three resource "dimensions": (1) the **computational cost** of executing the transaction itself; (2) the **network cost** of sending the transaction over the network; and finally (3) the **storage cost** of storing the data created and read during the transaction on the blockchain.
 The first two of these resources (compute and network) are ephemeral, whereas storage is long lived; once data is allocated, that data persists until it is deleted.
 In the case of accounts, the data lives indefinitely.

 Each of these resource dimensions can fluctuate independently of the other.
 However, we also have only one gas price.
 This means the gas usage contributed for each resource dimension needs to be correct, because the gas price only acts as a multiplier to the total gas usage, not usage by dimension.
 Thus, the essential property that we design for is that the gas usage of a transaction needs to be as highly correlated with the real-world cost associated with executing the transaction as possible.